abdalrahmanalmahrouq/graduation-project/PROJECT_COMMENTS.md

 **Purpose:**
 < refactoring the project by enhancing some components names and move some components to new folders, handling the directories
 for any modified components for sure.>

+### Commit

+` fix all medical records issue after broken from new appointments tables` Dec/13 **Purpose:**
+< fix some issues caused by new appointments tables like available appointments table >

+### Commit

+` Add: now the patient can book an appointment and access pre,post appointments, modify, cancel` Dec/13 **Purpose:**
+< now you can make appointment as patient, modify and delete it >